If members are involved in a financial literacy program (that can be utilized by other bankers) which is not listed on the page, please contact

 Each year, the Michigan Bankers Association recognizes member banks for their outstanding work in financial literacy.
 The MBA Financial Literacy Awards recognize the industry’s hard work in financial literacy education and what member banks provide their customers and communities.
 All MBA member banks are invited to submit an entry for one or both awards: MBA Financial Literacy Award and the Innovator Award.

-Congratulations to our 2017 Winners: Bank of Ann Arbor, Bay Port State Bank, Chemical Bank, Isabella Bank, Sturgis Bank & Trust Company, Thumb National Bank & Trust Company and Upper Peninsula State Bank.
+Congratulations to our 2018 Winners: Bank of Ann Arbor, Citizens National Bank of Cheboygan, Chemical Bank, Independent Bank, Isabella Bank, Monroe Bank &Trust, Sturgis Bank & Trust Company, & Thumb National Bank & Trust Company.

 The MBA encourages Michigan banks involved in their community financial literacy efforts to engage your local legislators.
 Invite them to your local financial literacy events.
 Not only does it allow for greater development of the bank-legislator relationship, puts local faces to banking, and strengthens the commitment of the bank to individuals’ financial education and the community as a whole.
 Contact the MBA advocacy department at (517) 485-3600 if you would like assistance setting up a meeting with your local representative.